a-haija-devops/liatrio/README.md

 ```bash
 $ kubectl apply -f k8s/express.yaml
 ```
-## Optionally you can change something in the code and test the automated imaged build and deploy
+## Optionally you can change something in the code and test the automated image build and deploy

 # Clean up steps:
 ## Delete EKS Cluster